amit08255/slack-workbot/README.md

 First you need to install **NodeJS** and **npm** on your computer.
 Then install **Zeit now cli** on your computer.
+Then you need to setup your MongoDB server, we are going to use **MongoDB Atlas** for easy configuration.
+Create an account for **MongoDB Atlas** and setup free tier cluster for getting started.
 Then to get started with this project, you just need to clone or download this repository on your computer.